The Princess and the Queen (House of the Dragon): In King's Landing

-Alicent's son Aegon, aided by Jacaerys and Lucerys, pranks his younger brother, Aemond, who as yet has no dragon.
-Alicent scolds Aegon for misbehaving and stresses family unity, saying he will one day fight Rhaenyra for the throne.
+Alicent's eldest son Aegon, aided by Jace and Luke, pranks his younger brother, Aemond, the only Targaryen heir to have no dragon of his own.
+Alicent scolds Aegon for misbehaving and stresses family unity, telling him he will one day challenge Rhaenyra for the throne.

-Ser Criston, now Alicent's protector and ally, trains the young princes in swordsmanship.
-Ser Criston taunts City Watch commander Ser Harwin Strong over his protecting Jacaerys like he was his own child, provoking Harwin to attack Criston.
-Lord Lyonel Strong later chastises his son Harwin's behavior, stressing it substantiates rumours about Rhaenyra's infidelity with Harwin and damages the children's legitimacy.
-Amid the political turmoil, Rhaenyra denies Laenor's request to fight the Triarchy.
-To ease family tensions, Rhaenyra proposes that Prince Jacaerys marry Helaena, Alicent's daughter.
-Viserys approves, while Alicent disapproves.
+Criston, now a senior Kingsguard and Alicent's confidant, trains the young princes in swordsmanship and forces them to fight one another.
+He goads City Watch commander Ser Harwin "Breakbones" Strong into attacking him by implying Harwin fathered Rhaenyra's children.
+Lord Lyonel Strong, Harwin's father and Hand of the King, chastises his son for such behavior, stressing it substantiates rumours about Rhaenyra's infidelity with Harwin and damages the children's legitimacy.
+Amidst the political turmoil, Rhaenyra prevents Leanor from accepting a military commission in the renewed war with the Triarchy.
+To ease family tensions, Rhaenyra proposes that Jace marry Helaena, Alicent's daughter.
+Viserys approves, but Alicent is furious that her own husband will not defend her.

-The rumours cause Lord Strong to offer his resignation as Hand of the King, which Viserys rejects.
-Viserys allows Lord Strong to escort the disgraced Harwin back to Harrenhal.
-After Harwin bids an emotional farewell to Rhaenyra and her children, Jacaerys asks if Harwin is his biological father; Rhaenyra replies that Jacaerys is a Targaryen.
-Reading the political winds, Rhaenyra moves her household to Dragonstone, also bringing Laenor's lover, Ser Qarl Correy.
+The rumours cause Lord Strong to offer his resignation, which Viserys rejects, instead permitting the Hand to escort his disgraced son back to the family estate of Harrenhal.
+After Harwin bids an emotional farewell to Rhaenyra and her children, Jace asks if Harwin is his biological father to which Rhaenyra replies that it matters only that Jace is a Targaryen (It is strongly implied that Harwin is, in fact, the biological father of Rhaenyra's children).
+Reading the political winds, Rhaenyra moves her household to the safety of Dragonstone and permits her husband's lover, Ser Qarl Correy, to accompany them.

-Alicent mentions to Harwin's brother, Larys Strong, that she wishes her father, Ser Otto, was still the king's Hand.
-To that purpose, Larys recruits three condemned criminals, has their tongues removed, and tasks them to set a fire at Harrenhal, killing Lord Strong and Ser Harwin.
+Alicent mentions to Harwin's brother, Ser Larys Strong, that she wishes her father, Otto, was still the king's Hand.
+After having their tongues removed, Larys recruits three condemned criminals to start a fire at Harrenhal, killing Lyonel and Harwin.
+Alicent is horrified by Larys' actions, but he simply reminds her that she is now in his debt.

+In Pentos

-Meanwhile, Prince Daemon and his wife, Laena Velaryon, visit Pentos with their daughters Baela and Rhaena.
-Prince Reggio Haratis offers them lands in exchange for an alliance against the resurgent Triarchy.
-The pregnant Laena suffers prolonged labor and is unable to deliver; she commands her dragon Vhagar to incinerate her to die a dragonrider's death.
+Meanwhile, Prince Daemon and his wife, Laena Velaryon, visit the free city of Pentos with their daughters Baela and Rhaena.
+Prince Reggio Haratis offers them a portion of his lands in exchange for military assistance in fending off the Triarchy.
+Daemon contemplates the offer, but Laena criticizes him for choosing an easy life over what she believes is his rightful place at Driftmark.
+The pregnant Laena suffers prolonged labor and is unable to deliver; she commands her dragon Vhagar to incinerate her so she may die a dragonrider's death.

 Production

 Writing

 "The Princess and the Queen" was written by executive producer Sara Hess, marking her first time in the Game of Thrones franchise.

-The title of the episode is named after George R. R. Martin's eponymous 2013 novella.
+The episode's title refers to George R. R. Martin's eponymous 2013 novella, hinting at the feud between Rhaenyra and Alicent.